Bijesse/scripted-hangman/README.md

     - Define global variable for array of hangman images
     - For now, just set the image source to the first element.
     - Call from prepareGame
- - Implement onKeyPress
+ - Implement onKeyDown
     - Append listener in $(document).ready
     - Use event.key
  - Implement judgeGuess / onCorrectGuess / onWrongGuess
     - Use Array.includes
-    - Call from onKeyPress
+    - Call from onKeyDown
     - Implement onCorrectGuess and onWrongGuess stubbed with an alert box
  - Implement correctGuesses / wrongGuesses
     - Define correctGuesses / wrongGuesses global variables.